ByteInternet/HypernodeShopware6Helpers/README.md

 ## What does this plugin contain
 At the moment the plugin contains:
-+ Skipwizard command - Use this command to skip the wizard
++ Skipwizard command - Use this command to skip the wizard that asks you for demo data and other plugins.